Manage Posture Policies

 1. Select Policies > Posture|Zones.

-2. If the zone already exists, select the zone and link the policy, as described.
+2. If the zone already exists, select the zone and link the policy.

 Option: Create a Policy from Scratch